 Psalm 142:7 “Bring my soul out of prison, That I may praise Your name; The righteous shall surround me, For You shall deal bountifully with me.”

-The world has a long history of people losing their homeland and being exiled to a land that is not their own.
-Nearly every major country has a story that depicts the subjugation of a class of people losing their property and being evicted, causing immense suffering, and yet out of the fires of trial– hope arises.
+The world has a long history of people losing the places they called home and being exiled to lands that were not their own.
+Nearly every major country has stories that depict the subjugation of people losing their property and being evicted, causing immense suffering—yet out of the fires of trial hope arises.

-For those who have endured the trials of exile, they have left a legacy we can look back on and examine with interest.
+For those who have endured the trials, they have left a legacy we can look back on and examine with interest.
 Not all have succeeded, but for those that have we can gain knowledge of what it takes to excel in the midst of trial.

-In 605 B.C, Daniel as well as a host of other Israelites were conquered by King Nebuchadnezzar and taken to Babylon into exile.
-The faithfulness of he and others left a lasting mark in history.
+In 605 B.C, Daniel as well as a host of other Israelites were conquered by King Nebuchadnezzar and taken to Babylon.
+The faithfulness of Daniel and many others left a lasting mark in history.